Michael Flatley: Personal life

-Marriages and family
+Relationships and family

 Flatley met Beata Dziaba in London's Royal Albert Hall.
-The couple married in 1986 in a Danish registry office; they divorced in 1997 after multiple affairs with other women.
+The couple married in 1986 in a Danish registry office; they divorced in 1997 after his multiple affairs with other women.
+In the early 2000s, Flatley was engaged to Lisa Murphy; she died in 2024, aged 51.

 In June 2006, Flatley began dating Niamh O'Brien, a longtime dancer from several of his shows.
-According to Canon Law, his first marriage as a Catholic in a civil wedding was not recognized by the Church, so the 48 year old Flatley and Niamh, 32, were able to have a Roman Catholic ceremony.
-On October 14, 2006 the couple married at the heritage landmark St. Patrick's Church in Fermoy, County Cork, with a lavish reception hosted in Flatley's historic Castlehyde House, also located in Cork, Ireland.
+As the Catholic Church does not recognize divorce and does not marry divorcees, his first marriage in a civil wedding was not recognized in Canon Law by the Church, so the 48-year-old Flatley and Niamh, 32, were able to have a Roman Catholic ceremony; on October 14, 2006 they married at St. Patrick's Church in Fermoy, County Cork, with a reception at Flatley's historic Castlehyde House in Cork.

 He and his wife have a son, Michael St. James, born in 2007.
-They divide their time between a home in Monte Carlo and Castlehyde House in Ireland.

 Health

-In 2003, Flatley was treated for a malignant melanoma.
-Flatley later stated, "It was purely by chance that it was noticed [...]
-I had never even noticed it... it can be a frightening place to be."
-On January 11, 2023, a spokesperson for Flatley announced that he had undergone surgery after diagnosis of an aggressive form of cancer.
-The statement read, "Dear friends, we have something personal to share, Michael Flatley has been diagnosed with an aggressive form of cancer.
-He has undergone surgery and is in the care of an excellent team of doctors.
-No further comments will be made at this time.
-We ask only for your prayers and well wishes."
+In 2003, Flatley was treated for a melanoma, after a viewer of MTV pointed out a brown spot on the side of Flatley's face which Flatley himself had not noticed.
+In January 2023, he was treated for "an aggressive cancer", which is now in remission.

 Properties

+In 1997, Flatley purchased Park Villas Place in London after a bidding war against Madonna; he sold the home in 2024.

-In 2001, Flatley purchased Castlehyde, the house originally owned by Douglas Hyde, the first president of Ireland, near Fermoy in north-east Cork, then in a derelict condition, for €3 million.
+In 2001, Flatley purchased Castlehyde House, originally owned by Douglas Hyde, the first president of Ireland, near Fermoy in north-east Cork, then in a derelict condition, for €3 million.
 Flatley spent €27 million renovating the mansion and another €20 million furnishing it with artwork and antiques.
+He listed Castlehyde for sale for €20 million but pulled it from the market after deciding he could not part with the property.

-In 2015, Flatley purchased a mansion in Belgravia, just off Eaton Square, for €28 million and listed Castlehyde for sale for €20 million.
+In 2015, Flatley purchased a mansion in Belgravia, just off Eaton Square, for €28 million.

-In addition to Castlehyde and his London mansion, Flatley owns valuable properties in the Caribbean, New York, Beverly Hills, and Villefranche-sur-Mer.
-He has invested a significant portion of his wealth in Berkshire Hathaway.
+In addition to Castlehyde and his London mansion, Flatley owns properties in the Caribbean, New York, Beverly Hills, France, Italy and Villefranche-sur-Mer.

+His primary residence is in Monaco.

 Other

+Flatley has invested a significant portion of his wealth in Berkshire Hathaway.

-In 2003, courts ruled that Flatley was extorted and defamed by real estate agent Tyna Marie Robertson, who falsely accused Flatley of sexual assault Robertson was ordered to pay $11 million compensation.
+In 2003, courts ruled that Flatley was extorted and defamed by real estate agent Tyna Marie Robertson, who falsely accused Flatley of sexual assault.
+Robertson was ordered to pay $11 million compensation.

 In 2006, Flatley released Lord of the Dance: My Story, his autobiography.

 In 2010, Flatley dedicated the Garden of Memory and Music in Culfadda, County Sligo, the village his father left to seek a new life in America.
 The ceremony included a speech and an impromptu performance of one of his father's favorite tunes.